go101/immutable-value-proposal/README.md

   * A type assertion on a `*.mutable` interface value results a `*.mutable` value.
 (It is not important whether or not the result itself can be modified.)
   * An immutability assertion on a `*.mutable` interface value results a `*.fixed` value.
 (It is not important whether or not the result itself can be modified.)
     Such an assertion fails if the immutable version of the dynamic type of the interface value doesn't implement the type of the interface value.
+    Failed assertion results a nil `*.fixed` interface value and an optional second untyped bool which indicates whether the assetsion succeeds.
+    Failed assertion with the second optional result absent will panic.

 For this reason, the `xyz ...interface{}` parameter declarations of all the print functions in the `fmt` standard package should be changed to `xyz ...interface{}.fixed` instead.